MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Environment

-The `environment` keyword specifies the [environment](process/environments.md) or its resource that is to be targeted by a deployment job of the pipeline.
+The `environment` keyword specifies the [environment](process/environments.md) or its resource that is targeted by a deployment job of the pipeline.
 An environment also holds information about the deployment strategy for running the steps defined inside the job.

 # [Schema](#tab/schema)